5 years full time

 - 108 credit points of compulsory core law subjects

-- 30 credit points of law options, and
+- 30 credit points of law options, or

-- 6 credit points of legal theory options.
+- 30 credit points of legal futures and technology options

-The economics component of 96 credit points comprises:
+The IT component of 96 credit points is made up of:

-- 66 credit points of core economics subjects, and
+- 48 credit points of core IT subjects, and

 Industrial training/professional practice